SiAust/Battleship/README.md

 the game starts!
 Enter a point to fire a shot, the result will be reflected on the battlefield.

+The game continues until all the ships have been sunk.

 ###To run

 Clone this repository, in your favourite terminal `cd battleship`,